Northampton County, Virginia: Slavery

 Northampton County is notable for a colonial court case involving an indentured servant.
-The first free negro (a term used prior to the abolition of slavery) in North America was Anthony Johnson of Northampton County.
+The first free negro in North America was Anthony Johnson of Northampton County.
 Johnson was one of the first black Americans to own land in America.
 In 1653, Johnson brought suit in Northampton County Court to argue that one of his servants, John Casor, was indentured to him for life.
 Casor had left him and was working for a neighbor.
 This was the first instance of a judicial determination in the Thirteen Colonies holding that a person who had committed no crime could be held in servitude for life.

 This court ruling decision also gives insight to how owners of indentured servants could easily choose to ignore the expiration of indentured contracts and force their servants into lifetime slavery.
 Although Casor, an African, had well-known white planters taking his part, he was reduced to lifetime slavery.
 Some planters sought more profitable methods of labor by taking advantage of Negro indentured servants, who had little recourse in the legal and social system to protect their rights.